perone/feste/docs/source/prompt.rst

 To facilitate prompting management we use
 `Jinja2 <https://jinja.palletsprojects.com/en/3.1.x/templates>`_ templating
 engine.
-Jinja2 is quite powerful because it has a rich language for loops, controls and variable rendring with proper environment management, therefore there is no need to reinvent the wheel.
+Jinja2 is quite powerful because it has a rich language for loops, controls and variable rendering with proper environment management, therefore there is no need to reinvent the wheel.

-.. seealso:: Different than other LLM orchestration and chaining APIs, **Feste
+.. seealso:: Unlike other LLM orchestration and chaining APIs, **Feste
              prompts are language-aware**.
-This is a design choice to enable multi-lingual prompts and proper language manamgement.
+This is a design choice to enable multilingual prompts and proper language management.
 We adopted the `ISO-639 <https://en.wikipedia.org/wiki/ISO_639>`_ for it.

 .. note:: All examples in this page are executed in **eager mode** for clarity.